-Summer has hardly begun for the kids, but for parents, planning ahead for the next school year is already well underway.
-That means it’s time to schedule your child’s back-to-school physical, making sure they are up to date on their vaccinations and feeling their best.
-In fact, some studies show that children are most successful in the classroom and on the field when they feel healthy.
+Summer has hardly begun for the kids, but for parents, planning for the upcoming school year is well underway.
+That means it’s time to schedule your child’s back-to-school physical, making sure they’re up to date on their vaccinations and feeling their best.
+In fact, some studies show children are most successful in the classroom and extracurricular activities when they feel healthy.

 2. Is There a Difference Between an Annual Physical and Sports Physical?

 Yes, there is a difference between sports and annual physicals.
-The sports physical focuses on determining whether a child is safe to participate in a particular sport or physical activity.
-A sports physical is important because it can assist in determining if a child has health problems that may interfere with their sports participation.
+The sports physical focuses on whether a child is safe to participate in a particular sport or physical activity.
+A sports physical is important, because it can assist in determining if a child has health problems that may interfere with their participation.

-In an annual physical, a doctor will check out your child’s overall health, often looking at their social, behavioral and physical well-being.
+In an annual physical, a doctor checks out your child’s overall health, often looking at their social, behavioral and physical well-being.
 There’s no need to make a separate appointment if your child needs both.
 Their doctor can provide both types of exams during one appointment.

 3. Do Schools Require Physical Examinations for Students?

-Depending on where the child is attending school, it may or may not be necessary for a child to have a physical examination.
-To participate in sports in the state of Iowa, a student must have a physical.
-In the state of Illinois, children must have a physical examination prior to entering kindergarten, sixth, and ninth grade.
-Certain vaccinations are required for children upon entering different grade levels.
+Depending on where the child attends school, it may or may not be necessary for them to have a physical examination.
+To participate in sports in Iowa, Illinois and Wisconsin, a student must have a physical.
+Certain vaccinations are also required for children upon entering different grade levels as well.

-Several different things happen during a child’s appointment.
-The doctor will begin by checking the child’s height, weight and blood pressure.
-Once the physical exam begins, the doctor will check the heart and lungs, the spine for any curvature, and , signs of puberty.
-If it is time for an immunization update, the immunization can be provided during the appointment.
+Several things happen during a child’s back-to-school appointment.
+The team will check the child’s height, weight and blood pressure.
+Once the physical exam begins, they’ll check the heart, lungs, spine for any curvature, and , signs of puberty.
+If it’s time for an immunization update, the immunization is provided during the appointment.

 5. Are These Examinations Important?

 Depending on the age of your child, you may need to have a conversation with them about what they can expect during the exam.
 If your child is getting a shot or immunization during their physical and is fearful, Dr. Roe suggests having a conversation about why we go to the doctor, and how the goal is to keep us healthy.

-If your child is due for certain immunizations and vaccines, they can get them during the back-to-school physical.
-Some schools may require vaccinations to enter certain grades.
+If your child is due for immunizations and vaccines, they can get them during the back-to-school physical.
+All schools require vaccinations.

 9. Should I Make a List of My Concerns?

+Yes.
 If you have any concerns about your child’s emotional, mental or physical well-being, write down a list of questions to ask their primary care physician.
-On top of your concerns, ask your child if they have any questions they want to ask the doctor and write them down.
-If your child is old enough, have them write down and ask their questions.
+Additionally, ask your child if they have any questions they want to ask the doctor and write those down, too.
+If your child is old enough, have them ask their questions.
 This is a good way to help your child prepare for doctor appointments after they’ve graduated, and you aren’t in attendance.

-If your family medical history has changed, you have a new insurance provider or if your child is taking medication, you need to have this information ready to provide to the medical provider.
+If your family medical history has changed, you have a new insurance provider or your child is taking medication, have this information ready to provide to their doctor.

-Delaying the appointment could mean a struggle in getting an appointment time that is convenient.
-By scheduling the physical in the spring or early summer, you can avoid the “physical” rush.
+Delaying the appointment might result in struggling to find a time that’s convenient for you.
+By scheduling the physical in the spring or early summer, you can avoid the back-to-school rush.
 Some summer camps require physicals, so your child may need to get theirs in the spring.